paulglad1234/BTRoleBot/README.md

 # BTRoleBot
-This is the bot I made for a streamer`s discord server
+This is a bot I made for a streamer`s discord server